 Learning Java will get you off to a good start with object-oriented programming.
 This versatile language powers a lot of Web applications.
 If you're a motivated self-starter, Oracle offers a ton of information on learning Java.
-For those who need more direction, take our introductory course online or in the classroom.
+For those who need more direction, take our introductory course online.

 OK, When Should I Start?

 While software development has been a desirable career for decades now, it still holds a lot of future promise.
 If you've considered coding, now is the time to start your journey to becoming a professional developer.